top of page

 DIRECTORS STATEMENT

-At its heart, ROOTED is about Kay’s search for belonging—a journey to uncover his place in the world when all connections seem severed.
+At its heart, ROOTED is about Kay's search for belonging.
+A journey to uncover his place in the world when all connections seem severed.
 Kay built his entire life around one identity, clinging to what he believed defined him, only to uncover a truth that shattered that foundation.
-This internal reckoning mirrors the unsettling experience of imposter syndrome—the disorientation of questioning not only who you are but whether you’ve ever truly known yourself.
+This internal reckoning mirrors the unsettling experience of imposter syndrome.
+The disorientation of questioning not only who you are but whether you've ever truly known yourself.

 Water flows as a recurring motif throughout the film, representing both separation and connection, life and renewal.
-Historically, the Atlantic Ocean was a site of profound tragedy, carrying enslaved Africans across its depths—including to Latin America, which played a significant role in the transatlantic slave trade.
+Historically, the Atlantic Ocean was a site of profound tragedy, carrying enslaved Africans across its depths, including to Latin America, which played a significant role in the transatlantic slave trade.
 Yet in African spirituality, water is both feared and revered as a medium for transition, healing, and rebirth.
 Practical water effects will anchor these themes, imbuing them with a visceral, tactile quality that audiences can feel.

 MV5BMzg4MzM5MTQ0Nl5BMl5BcG5nXkFtZTgwNTc2MzQ2OTE_._V1_.png